JakubSzwajka/JakubSzwajka.github.io/posts/PROGRAMMING/_posts/2021-4-07-Maping-coordinates-from-frame-to-flat-space.md

 ---
 layout: post
-title: Maping coordinates from video frame to technical projection 🤓
+title: Maping coordinates from video frame to technical projection
 published: true
 comments: true
 excerpt_separator: <!--more-->
+tags: Python
 ---

 Many google search results led me here.
 Hope one of yours will lead you here and this post will shorten your suffering.